NissimHadar/hifi/BUILD_WIN.md

 ### Step 3.
 Installing Qt

-Download and install the [Qt Open Source Online Installer](https://www.qt.io/download-qt-installer?hsCtaTracking=9f6a2170-a938-42df-a8e2-a9f0b1d6cdce%7C6cb0de4f-9bb5-4778-ab02-bfb62735f3e5).
-While installing, you only need to have the following components checked under Qt 5.12.2: "msvc2017 64-bit", "Qt WebEngine", and "Qt Script (Deprecated)".
+Download and install the [Qt Open Source Online Installer](https://www.qt.io/download) - choose the Open Source option.
+While installing, you only need to have the following components checked under Qt 5.12.3: "msvc2017 64-bit", "Qt WebEngine", and "Qt Script (Deprecated)".

 Note: Installing the Sources is optional but recommended if you have room for them (~2GB).